-Name of the Statute Nature of the Dues Amount involved (Rs. in million) Amount paid under protest (Rs. in million) Financial year to which the amount relates Forum where dispute is pending Ì Central Excise Excise 3.59 - 2010-11 High court Act, 1944 Duty 0.05 - 2011-12 Deputy Commissioner Į 1 0.37 - 2017-18 Superintendent Finance Act, 1994 Service Tax 62.57 - 2015-17 Commissioner Customs Act, 1962 Customs Duty 2.25 - 2015-16 Deputy Commissioner Central Goods and Services Goods and 1.80 1.80 2018-19 Joint Commissioner, Commercial Tax (Appeal) Tax Act, 2017 Services Tax 5.17 0.51 2019-20 Deputy Commissioner
+Name of the Statute Nature of the Dues Amount involved (Rs. in million) Amount paid under protest (Rs. in million) Financial year to which the amount relates Forum where dispute is pending Central Excise Act, 1944 Excise Duty 3.59 - 2010-11 High court, Uttarakhand 0.05 - 2011-12 Deputy Commissioner (Excise), Dehradun 0.04 - 2017-18 Commissioner of Central Excise, Mysuru Customs Act, 1962 Customs Duty 2.25 - 2015-16 Deputy Commissioner (BRC Cell), Noida, Customs Commissionerate Central Goods and Services Tax Act, 2017 Goods and Services Tax 1.80 1.8 2018-19 Joint Commissioner, Commercial Tax (Appeal) 5.67 0.51 2019-20 Deputy Commissioner, Sector-12, Noida

-- amount as per demand orders including interest and penalty, wherever indicated in the order. - (viii) In our opinion and according the information and explanations given to us, the Company has not defaulted in repayment of dues to banks.
-The Company did not have any loans or borrowings from financial institutions and government and had not issued any debentures during the year. - (ix) According to the information and explanations given to us, no term loan was taken by the Company and the Company has not raised any moneys by way or initial public offer or further public offer (including debt instruments).
-Accordingly, paragraph 3(ix) of the Order is not applicable to the Company. - (x) Based on our examination of the books of account and according to the information and explanations given to us, no fraud by the Company and no fraud on the Company by its officers or employees has been noticed or reported for the year.
+^{} amount as per demand orders including interest and penalty, wherever indicated in the order.

+- (viii) In our opinion and according the information and explanations given to us, the Company has not defaulted in repayment of dues to banks.
+The Company did not have any loans or borrowings from financial institutions and government and had not issued any debentures during the year. - (ix) According to the information and explanations given to us, no term loan was taken by the Company and has not raised any moneys by way or initial public offer or further public offer